joe7575/signs_bot/manual_EN.md

 that it can find from its own inventory and tries to use it.
 If a slot is specified, it only takes this, if no slot has been specified, it checks all of them one after the other, starting from slot 1 until it finds something.
-If the number found is smaller than requested, he tries to take the rest out of any slot.
+If the number found is smaller than requested, he tries to take the rest out of any other slot.

 [signs_bot:box|image]